appcoreopc/Azure300/README.md

 Azure300

-I passed the Exam last Thursday 2/1/2020 , my score : 893/1000 .

-90% of the Exam was from this dump

 53 Questions ( 40 MCQ Qs , 1 Case Study - 4 Qs , 9 Lab Simulation Qs )

 Resources for hands on lab